 There’s a reason most successful startups have multiple founders.
 I’ve watched brilliant solo entrepreneurs burn out trying to do everything themselves.
 Building a company is grueling—you need someone in the trenches with you who’s equally invested in the outcome.

 When I talk to solo founders, they often say, “I couldn’t find anyone who shared my vision.”
-This itself is a warning sign.
-If you can’t convince even one other person to join your mission, you might need to reconsider your idea or your approach.
+This itself is a red flag.
+If you can’t convince even one other person to join your mission, you might need to reconsider your idea or your pitch.

 Multiple founders bring complementary skills, provide emotional support during inevitable low points, challenge your thinking, and multiply your network.
 Don’t try to be a hero—find your people.